peteroupc/peteroupc.github.io/random.md

 - about 1.4 million billion billion random 160-bit integers, or
 - about 93 billion billion billion random 192-bit integers.</small>

-<small><sup id=Note27>(27)</sup> The only binary floating-point numbers supported by some GPUs are 16-bit, notably not 32- or 64-bit as is otherwise common.
-Generally, such 16-bit numbers have 11 bits of precision and can represent any integer between 0 and 2048 and any multiple of 1/2048 between 0 and 1.
-An application ought to choose stateless functions that deliver acceptable "random" numbers regardless of the size of floating-point numbers supported by the GPU.</small>
+<small><sup id=Note27>(27)</sup> Some environments, such as GLSL 1.0, support floating-point math but not integer math, and may support only 16-bit or smaller floating-point numbers (not the otherwise common 32- or 64-bit sizes), making it difficult in such environments to write stateless functions for random number generation.
+(Generally, such 16-bit numbers have 11 bits of precision and can represent any integer between 0 and 2048 and any multiple of 1/2048 between 0 and 1.)
+An application ought to choose stateless functions that deliver acceptable "random" numbers regardless of the size of floating-point numbers supported.</small>

 <small><sup id=Note28>(28)</sup> C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
 22, 2016.
 That article discusses the sampling of _blue noise_, not independent uniformly-distributed random numbers, but a similar approach applies to textures of noise however generated.</small>